 Thank you to the Office of the President, First Nations House of Learning, UBC Building Operations, UBC Brand and Marketing, and UBC Media Relations.
 Also thanks to Ross Mills of Tiro Typeworks.

-We acknowledge that the UBC Point Grey campus is situated on the traditional, ancestral, and unceded territory of the hən̓q̓əmin̓əm̓ speaking Musqueam people.
+We acknowledge that the UBC Vancouver campus is situated on the traditional, ancestral, and unceded territory of the hən̓q̓əmin̓əm̓ speaking Musqueam people.